poncem91/http-rock-paper-scissors-game/README.md

-# Networks PA1 - HTTP Server-Client Rock-Paper-Scissors Game
+# HTTP Server-Client Rock-Paper-Scissors Game

 A client-server implementation of the rock paper scissors game implemented in Python where client and server communicate via HTTP messages only.